 Many more people came to trade.
 Most of them had been non-peasants before 1975 and they considered petty commerce both higher in status and more remunerative than farming.
 They came to the border with currency, jewels, gold, or other valuable objects hidden since 1975, and bought Thai products to take back and sell at a profit which would finance another journey.
 Throughout 1979 there was a constant procession of thousands or tens of thousands of such people on the roads from Battambang and Siemreap to the border.
 Some of them, having started as border traders, then decided to attempt emigration, which might involve several months waiting at the border for the right occasion to cross.
 Others decided to remain at the border as middlemen in the growing volume of trade, or they joined a Khmer Serei organization, which also lived off the trade, and plotted the reconquest of Cambodia.
-10 greater or lesser extent they were willing to fight for that goal - in contrast to people who had given up on Cambodia and thought only of going abroad.

-The third main group of border arrivals were the 'politicals,' again mostly former urbanites or military men who had been victimized by the DK regime, but who were equally opposed to its successor on grounds of its socialism and dependence on Vietnam.
-These people wanted the restoration of a system like that of Sihanouk's Sangkum or Lon Nol's Republic, and to a
+The third main group of border arrivals were the "politicals," again mostly former urbanites or military men who had been victimized by the DK regime, but who were equally opposed to its successor on grounds of its socialism and dependence on Vietnam.
+These people wanted the restoration of a system like that of Sihanouk's Sangkum or Lon Nol's Khmer Republic, and to a greater or lesser extent they were willing to fight for the goal-in contrast to people who had given up on Cambodia and thought only of going abroad.

 They came to the border to organize their resistance both because it was impossible to do so within Cambodia and because they hoped for external aid, in particular from the United States and Thailand.
-The extent to which such aid was forthcoming is impossible to assess, and in fact matters little for a study of Cambodia in 1979-81, since, as it soon became clear, most of the Khmer Serei were less rather than more eager to fight, could not in any case agree on leaders or organization, and found their true vocation in the control of cross-border trade and refugee traffic - activities in which most of them degenerated to the level of bandits and racketeers.
+The extent to which such aid was forthcoming is impossible to assess, and in fact matters little for a study of Cambodia in 1979-81, is since, as it soon became clear, most of the Khmer Serei were less rather than more eager to fight, could not in any case agree on leaders or organization, and found their true vocation in the control of cross-border trade and refugee traffic-activities in which most of them degenerated to the level of bandits and racketeers.
+12

-The places along the border to which these people came were clandestine border crossing points known to smugglers, bandits, and various 'politicals' long before 1979, or even 1975.
-The original Khmer Serei had operated along this border in the 1950s and '60s; and before them Issaraks had used the same forest clearings and border trails, in the 1940s as now hoping for Thai aid against the, then French, government in Phnom Penh.
+The places along the border to which these people came were clandestine border crossing points known to smugglers, bandits, and various "politicals" long before 1979, or even 1975.
+The original Khmer Serei had operated along this border in the 1950s and 1960s; and before them Issaraks had used the same forest clearings and border trails in the 1940s hoping for Thai aid against the then French government in Phnom Penh.
 After 1975 there was still a lively cross-border trade between Thai merchants and representatives of the new Cambodian authorities, which on one occasion led to a murderous incident very close to the location of the present border agglomerations; one of the 1979 Khmer Serei leaders was reported to have been a teak smuggler based at Phnom Malai throughout the DK period; and the first people who came in 1979 knew, or could easily find out, the best border points for their purposes.

 Three of these border points gradually turned into large camps which still existed throughout 1980.
 All three are opposite Thai villages which, for outsiders, have given their names to the refugee agglomerations.
 The first, in terms of its initial importance in 1979, is opposite the village of Non Mak Mun.
-Five miles to the north is the 'new camp,' opposite the village of Nong Samet; and three miles to the south near the village of the same name is the Nong Chan camp.
+Eight kilometers to the north is the "new camp," opposite the village of Nong Samet; and five kilometers to the south near the village of the same name is the Nong Chan camp.